AristeidisVrazitoulis/GymManager/README.md

 # GymManager
 A web application that handles the customers' subscriptions of a gym

-Spring Boot for the BackEnd
+Spring Boot for the BackEnd\
-Spring MVC and Thymleaf for the FrontEnd
+Spring MVC and Thymeleaf for the FrontEnd

 For databases we use postgres and hibernate